Guest0x0/normalization-bench/README.md

 with additional support for open terms).
 I think investigating in this direction would be very interesting.

+### DBI v.s. named
+From the results,
+de Brujin index is slightly faster than named terms.
+This is probably due to caused by faster environment lookup.
+Under the conjecture that
+"recently defined bound variables are accessed most frequently", DBI may need less steps on average to lookup bound variables.
+`List.nth` is also faster than `List.assoc` in terms of constant overhead.

+When using named term representation, linked list is still more performant than balanced trees.
+This is probably due to smaller constant overhead and better complexity on insertion.
+Again, the length of the environment of bound variables is small in the benchmarks here.
+So the setting of the benchmarks may be unfair to balanced trees.
+But in practice, the number of bound variables is usually small, too.

 ### abstract machine variants
 The three tested abstract machine variants are CBN, strongly reducing Krivine machine.